drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** <br>

 'Simple Launcher' has logic to mount the CHD file into a virtual drive and then load the file default.xbe.
 For this logic to work you need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany).<br>
-You can find a tool in the 'Simple Launcher' tools menu that can batch convert ISO to CHD format.
+You can find a tool in the 'Simple Launcher' tools menu that can batch convert ISO to CHD format.<br>
+You can download this emulator on the [Official Website](https://cxbx-reloaded.co.uk/download).<br>

 **Option 2 — Use ISO (XISO) files**